djbotha/amazon-ec2-launcher/API_Documentation.md

 The server is written in Node.js and runs on port 8081, in parallel with the React app on port 8080.

 As described in the [README](README.md), an IAM user with appropriate roles is required to use the AWS APIs for the Launch Wizard.
-We will use the user's access key and secret when making API requests.
+The server makes use of the IAM user's access key and secret when making AWS API requests.

 ## APIs